MicrosoftDocs/learn/learn-pr/azure/build-app-with-scale-sets/includes/2-features-benefits-virtual-machine-scale-sets.md

 ## Scaling a scale set

-Virtual machine scale sets address the need to quickly create and manage VMs for a fluctuating workload.
+Virtual Machine Scale Sets address the need to quickly create and manage VMs for a fluctuating workload.
 You can configure two types of scaling for a scale set:

 - **Scheduled scaling**: You can proactively schedule the scale set to deploy one or *N* number of additional instances to accommodate a spike in traffic and then scale back down when the spike ends.